tkiraly/spec/spec.md

 The end-device sends a "confirmed data" uplink.
 The network can answer with a confirmed downlink containing Data + ACK + "Frame pending" then the exchange continues as previously described.

-### 18.4 Data-Rate Adaptation during Message Retransmissions
+### 19.4 Data-Rate Adaptation during Message Retransmissions

-When an end-device attempts the transmission of a "confirmed' frame toward the network it expects to receive an acknowledgement in one of the subsequent reception slot.
+When an end-device attempts the transmission of a "confirmed" frame toward the network it expects to receive an acknowledgement in one of the subsequent reception slot.
 In the absence of the acknowledgement it will try to re-transmit the samedata again.
-This re transmission happens on a new frequency channel,but can also happen at a different data  rate (preferable lower) thanthe previous one.
+This retransmission happens on a new frequency channel,but can also happen at a different data  rate (preferable lower) thanthe previous one.
 It is strongly recommended to adopt the  followingre-transmission strategy.

 The first transmission of the "confirmed" frame happens with a data rate DR.